 - Their movement can be noted on an individual’s head, however, they do not jump or fly

 - The eggs, called nits, are laid close to the scalp on shafts of hair and can easily be differentiated from dandruff or dirt as they stick to the hair shaft and will not pull of the shaft easily until treated.

 - Nits are whitish and look like tiny grains of rice.

 - They are usually found behind the ears and at the base of the neck near the hairline.

 If a child is ill with a communicable disease, a report from the doctor or Health Department is necessary.
-If you think a child has a communicable disease, please let the office know.
+If you think a child has a communicable disease, please inform the office.
 When your child returns to school after an absence, please send a written excuse to the teacher.
-The excuse needs state the dates and reason for absence and be signed by the parent or guardian.
+The excuse needs to state the dates and reason for absence and be signed by the parent or guardian.

 Oregon State Law requires the following shots for school attendance for children entering